RylanDS7/Obsidian-Notes/Fourier Transform.md

-The Fourier Transform is a generalization of the [[Laplace Transform]] in the complex plane.
+The Fourier Transform is an extension of the [[Laplace Transform]] in the complex plane.
 This transform is used to visualize the different frequency components that are present in a given signal or function as represented in the [[Fourier Series]].

 The Fourier Transform of a function can be calculated with the formula